Healthcare in Palestine: Lack of control over Gaza

+Mental health

 Reforms: The National Health Strategy

-Though the challenges above stem largely from the geo-political reality facing the PNA, the PNA believes that there are certain areas for which progress is under its direct control and attainable.
-These areas have been identified in the MOH's recently issued National Health Strategy, which was assembled in conjunction with representatives from the aforementioned major "sectors" of the Palestinian health system.
-The ideas set forth in this document currently serve as the basis of reform.
-It is important to note that the PNA believes that the future policies inherent in its National Health Strategy also apply to Gazans, in spite of Hamas’ de facto control of the region.
-Per the Oslo Accords, the PNA still maintains de jure jurisdiction over the people of Gaza and the PNA hopes to implement in Gaza the same reforms underway in the West Bank at such a time as this would be possible.
-However, the National Health Strategy makes no mention of the refugees living in Jordan, Lebanon and Syria as the Oslo Accords maintain these individuals under UNRWA jurisdiction until final negotiations can determine their status.
-Hence, the plan does not take into account a potential future resettlement of refugees.
+Though challenges in the geo-political situation facing the PNA strain national health objectives, the PNA focuses on areas for which progress is under its direct control.
+These areas have been identified in the MOH's recently issued National Health Strategy, which was assembled in conjunction with representatives from the major "sectors" of the Palestinian health system.
+The ideas outlined in this document currently serve as the basis for reform.
+It is important to note that the PNA believes that the future policies inherent in its National Health Strategy also apply to Gazans, despite Hamas' de facto control of the region.
+According to the Oslo Accords, the PNA maintains de jure jurisdiction over the people of Gaza, and the PNA hopes to implement in Gaza the same reforms underway in the West Bank at a time when this is possible.
+However, the National Health Strategy makes no mention of refugees living in Jordan, Lebanon, and Syria, as the Oslo Accords maintain that these individuals fall under UNRWA jurisdiction until final negotiations can determine their status.
+Hence, the plan does not account for a potential future resettlement of refugees.

 Health financing

-The PNA has identified government expenditure on health care to be unsustainable in the long term absent alterations in financing mechanisms.
-Approximately 30.5% of those enjoying health care provisions from the government do not currently pay into the system, causing the PNA to incur debt or rely on donations to cover the difference.
-Moreover, in recent years, participation in the government’s health plan has been on the decline, leaving the MOH with fewer revenues.
-In response, the PNA is currently considering adopting a single-payer health care system whereby all Palestinian residents under its de facto jurisdiction will be mandated to purchase insurance from the government.
+The PNA has identified government expenditure on healthcare to be unsustainable in the long term, absent alterations in financing mechanisms.
+Approximately 30.5% of those receiving healthcare provisions from the government do not currently contribute to the system, causing the PNA to incur debt or rely on donations to cover the difference.
+Moreover, in recent years, participation in the government's health plan has declined, resulting in the MOH with fewer revenues.
+In response, the PNA is currently considering adopting a single-payer healthcare system whereby all Palestinian residents under its de facto jurisdiction will be mandated to purchase insurance from the government.
 Currently, mandates to purchase the PNA's insurance extend only to civil servants and retirees.
 The PNA hopes that a universal scheme will stabilize revenues and reduce inefficiencies.
-To meet the new demands that universal coverage would place on the system, the PNA will first have to make substantial investments in the MOH’s administrative capabilities.
+To meet the new demands that universal coverage would place on the system, the PNA will first have to make substantial investments in the MOH's administrative capabilities.

 Health informatics

-The WHO has described the PNA’s Health Information System (HIS) as "incomplete, fragmented, unreliable, and outdated".
-With $86 Million in assistance from the United States Agency for International Development (USAID), the PNA plans to upgrade its HIS from paper based to electronic, the first such system in the Arab Middle East.
+The WHO has described the PNA's Health Information System (HIS) as "incomplete, fragmented, unreliable, and outdated".
+With $86 million in assistance from the United States Agency for International Development (USAID), the PNA plans to upgrade its HIS from paper based to electronic, the first such system in the Arab Middle East.
 A central database is to provide computerized and up to date information on matters such as medical professionals, patient medical records, and prescription drug use.
 In addition to streamlining information on individual patients across all medical facilities, the data gathered will be used for research, enabling the medical community to pinpoint health trends and incidence of disease more accurately than ever before.